-Informal Purchases are those purchases that cost \$300,000 or less, or otherwise do not exceed the thresholds for Formal Purchases as set forth in Section 3-101 of the Code.
+\$300,000 for an O&M or Capital projects or otherwise do not exceed the thresholds for Formal Purchases as set forth in Section 3-101 of the Code.
 JEA does, however, encourage Buyers to seek as much competition as reasonably possible under the circumstances surrounding Informal Purchases.
 To promote competition, yet limit administrative effort, JEA has established thresholds for conducting Informal Purchases, as summarized in the table below.